• Gaming

 The HD games sub-segment (basically games for consoles and PC), sales were 24.0 billion yen, down 3.5 billion yen from 27.5 billion yen in the same period of the fiscal year.

 That being said, the sub-segment returned to profitability after losing money in the same period of the previous fiscal year.
-Operating profit was 5 billion yen, compared to a 1.2 billion yen operating loss, with am upward difference year-on-year of 6.2 million yen.
+Operating profit was 5 billion yen, compared to a 1.2 billion yen operating loss, with an upward difference year-on-year of 6.2 million yen.

-This is mostly due to lower development costs and advertising expenses, supported by “solid sales” of of new games and growth in sales of older games.
+This is mostly due to lower development costs and advertising expenses, supported by “solid sales” of new games and growth in sales of older games.

-The MMO segment dropped year-on-year both in net sales (from 32.4 billion yen to 19.9 billion yen) and operating income (from 13.1 billion yen to 7.8 billion) due to the fact that the latest FFXIV expansion Dawntrail wasa launched in the same period last year, while this year there was no new release.
+The MMO segment dropped year-on-year both in net sales (from 32.4 billion yen to 19.9 billion yen) and operating income (from 13.1 billion yen to 7.8 billion) due to the fact that the latest FFXIV expansion Dawntrail was launched in the same period last year, while this year there was no new release.

 Games for smartphones saw sales drop from 38.2 billion yen to 29.0 billion, but operating profit grew from 4.8 billion yen to 7.1 billion yen, due to the diversification of payment methods and optimization of operating costs.